andras-simonyi/citeproc-org/README.md

 citeproc](https://github.com/jkitchin/org-ref/tree/master/citeproc), which also
 uses this hook.
-Org-ref’s citeproc is not activated by default, but if you have added its renderer function, `orcp-citeproc`, to your `org-export-before-parsing-hook` then it has to removed before setting up citeproc-org.
+Org-ref’s citeproc is not activated by default, but if you have added its renderer function, `orcp-citeproc`, to your `org-export-before-parsing-hook` then it has to be removed before setting up citeproc-org.

 citeproc-org provides the Emacs command `citeproc-org-setup` to add its